Study of nuclear corrections on the charged hadron fragmentation functions in a Neural Network global QCD analysis: Numerical Results

-As one can see, the most interesting finding in our kaon FFs fit is the reduction of the total $\chi^2/{{\rm d.o.f.}}$ after considering the nuclear PDFs.
-While the $\chi^2/{{\rm d.o.f.}}$ for the {\tt NNPDF3.1} proton PDFs is 0.792, the inclusion of the {\tt nNNPDF3.0}, {\tt EPPS21} and {\tt nCTEQ15WZ} reduces the $\chi^2/{{\rm d.o.f.}}$ to the 0.785, 0.749 and 0.704, respectively.
-The reduction of the individual $\chi^2$ per data points are highlighted mostly for the case of {\tt COMPASS} $K^+$ and {\tt COMPASS} $K^-$ data sets.
+An interesting observation in our kaon FFs fit is the decrease in the total $\chi^2/{N_{\rm dat}}$ value when incorporating the nuclear PDFs from {\tt nCTEQ15WZ}.
+When utilizing the {\tt nCTEQ15WZ-1-1} proton PDFs, the $\chi^2/{N_{\rm dat}}$ value is 0.757.
+However, by incorporating the {\tt nCTEQ15WZ} nuclear PDFs, the $\chi^2/{N_{\rm dat}}$ value decreases to 0.704.
+The reduction in the individual $\chi^2$ per data point is particularly notable for the {\tt COMPASS} $K^+$ and {\tt COMPASS} $K^-$ data sets.

-Another interesting finding is related to the inclusion of the higher-order QCD correction up to NNLO accuracy.
-As can be seen from Table.~\ref{tab:datasets_kaon_NNLO}, considering the NNLO accuracy in the case of proton PDF sets {\tt NNPDF3.1} could reduce the total $\chi^2/{{\rm d.o.f.}}$ as expected.
-However, Table.~\ref{tab:datasets_kaon_NNLO} shows that the considering the {\tt nNNPDF1.0} NNLO nuclear PDFs could not improve the data/theory agreements.
-While the total $\chi^2/{{\rm d.o.f.}}$ calculated using the {\tt NNPDF3.1} proton PDF is around 0.627, considering the nuclear correction increase it to the 0.731.
-More importantly, the individual $\chi^2$ per data points for the {\tt COMPASS} $K^+$ and {\tt COMPASS} $K^-$ data sets are increased to the 0.747 and 0.855 after the nuclear corrections are taken into account.
+In the case of {\tt nNNPDF3.0-p}, the incorporation of this nuclear PDF set leads to a slight increase in the $\chi^2/{N_{\rm dat}}$, rising from 0.774 to 0.785.
+However, when examining the individual $\chi^2$ values per data point for the {\tt COMPASS} $K^+$ dataset, there is a reduction, while a minor increase is observed for the {\tt COMPASS} $K^-$ dataset.

+For the {\tt EPPS21}, the inclusion of this nuclear PDF set results in a notable rise in the $\chi^2/{N_{\rm dat}}$, increasing it from 0.691 to 0.749.
+The overall upturn in the $\chi^2/{N_{\rm dat}}$ for {\tt EPPS21} is primarily affected by the {\tt COMPASS} $K^+$ and {\tt COMPASS} $K^-$ datasets, which contribute to the elevated individual $\chi^2$ values per data point.